Is writing something you enjoy doing, and you feel like you could somehow turn it into a career?

-While that can be helpful, at the start of a freelance career, I think it’s important to think broad and then possibly narrow in.
+While having a niche can be helpful, at the start of a freelance career, it can also be important to think broad, and then possibly narrow in.

 Why close yourself off to a type of writing, or a certain topic before you’ve even tried it?